loranen/elo_ranking/README.md

 ## Description

-This project was made for tracing the progress of the players in Ping Pong on our working place.
+This project was made for tracing the progress of the players in ping pong.
+However, it can be used on almost any 1vs1 game.

 ## Getting Started